Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Roc.md

 - monster/environment/mountain
 - monster/size/gargantuan
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Roc"]
 ---
 # Roc
 *Source: Monster Manual p.
-260, Curse of Strahd, Storm King's Thunder, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight*
+260, Curse of Strahd.
+Available in the SRD.*

 At first sight, a roc's silhouette looks much like any other bird of prey.
 As it descends, however, its unearthly size becomes terrifyingly clear.
 In flight, a roc's wingspan spreads two hundred feet or more.
 At rest, perched upon the mountain peaks that are its home, this monstrous bird rivals the oldest dragons in size.